Career Timeline of Ben Folds: Major Achievements and Milestones

 In 2011, Ben Folds Five reunited.

-In December 2013, Ben Folds appeared in the fourth season of The Sing-Off with Shawn Stockman and Jewel.
+In December 2013, Ben Folds returned as a judge for the fourth season of NBC's The Sing-Off, alongside Shawn Stockman and Jewel.

 Loading Video...